kazisohrabuddintitu/Machine_Learning/README.md

 * How to define a CNN model
 * How to format data to suit model training
 * How to train a model

+## 11_Recurrence Neural Network
+Recurrent Neural Networks (RNNs) are a type of neural network that are designed to handle sequential data, where the order of the elements matters..
+Recurrent neural networks (RNNs) have proven their success in learning from time-series data.

+In this chapter, we will use a RNN to learn to predict CO2 concentration levels in the next 5 years.
+Specifically, the following.

+* How to do simple data exploration on time series data
+* How to define a RNN model
+* How to transfrom time series data to train a sequential model
+* How to train a model